microsoft/PowerApps-Tooling/README.md

 ## Contributing

-**We welcome feedback on the design, file format, and capabilities.
-We are still in preview and routinely significantly refactor the code, so we aren't yet looking for code contributions. **
+We welcome feedback on the design, file format, and capabilities.
+Comments and issues are very welcome.

-This project welcomes contributions and suggestions.
+This project is still experimental and routinely refactor the code and format in big ways.
+As such, we aren't yet accepting code contributions until we are more stable.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions